sigurdkampevold/media_mood/index.markdown

 Before concluding that everyone should quit their New York Times subscription, start reading celebrity magazines, and classify politicians as moody, we should take a look on the weaknesses of our analyses.

 The first and most apparent objection concerns the data.
 Quotebank is a vast data set giving unique insights in the media, but is only containing quotations.
-Quotations makes out only a small subset of the total text published by the media.
+Quotations make out only a small subset of the total text published by the media.
 Therefore, our conclusions on the media are only valid for the **quotations** in the media, and not for the media in general.
 The quotations do not necessarily reflect the mood of the editorial staff.
 However, one might believe that articles containing positive quotations are mainly positive, but this is nothing but a hypothesis.
-To say anything about the total mood in the media, one must do further research on articles, comments and other texts as well.
+To say anything about the total mood in the media, one must do further research on articles, comments and other content as well.

 Secondly, sentiment analysis is not a precise science.
 As previously mentioned, the methods we have utilized solely consider the sentences as bags of words.
 The methods do not take the context into account.
 To increase the robustness of our results, we did also test our hypotheses using _TextBlob's_ polarity score in addition to Vader’s compound score. _TextBlob's_ polarity score works in the same manner as _Vader's_ compund score, by using a lexicon to score individual words.
 The distributions for TextBlob and Vader are compared in the following plot:

 {% include_relative /_plots/comp_pol.html %}

-The distributions for the two measures are evidently different. _Vader's_ compound score is more evenly spread out, while the polarity score has few extreme values.
+The distributions for the two measures are evidently different. _Vader's_ compound score is more evenly spread out, while _TextBlob's_ polarity score has fewer extreme values.
 Even though the distributions of the scores for _TextBlob_ differs from the one for _Vader_, the test results are similar.
 This is because they agree on the relative direction, even though the absolute value of the scores differs.
 This indicates that our results are relatively robust.
-However, neither _TextBlob_ or _Vader_ consider the content, and a smarter sentiment analysis tool could be utilized to further improve our analyses.
+However, neither _TextBlob_ or _Vader_ consider the context, and a smarter sentiment analysis tool could be utilized to further improve our analyses.
 For instance, _BERT_, the natural language processing model of Google, takes the context of sentences and words into consideration. _BERT_ has outperformed more straightforward sentiment analysis methods, like _Vader_, for many applications, and could have improved our results' accuracy.

 Finally, we would like to point out the importance of not mistaking correlation for causation.
-For instance, for the COVID-19 effect, even though there is statistically significant evidence for the mood in the quotations being drastically lower when the pandemic hit the western world, we cannot conclude that this is caused by COVID-19.
-There could be another variable causing the mood and the compound to drop.
-To further investigate ths, we could utilize instrumental variables to isolate the effect of the pandemic.
+For instance, for the COVID-19 effect, even though there is statistically significant evidence for the mood in the quotations being drastically lower when the pandemic hit, we cannot conclude that this is caused by COVID-19.
+There could be another variable causing the mood and the compound score to drop.

 <div
   class="page__hero--overlay"